-The mission of the A.A.S. in Radiologic Technology degree program is to prepare individuals as radiographers educated through academic courses, clinical education, competency evaluation and patient/student radiographer interactions to provide optimum patient care.
-The program would also serve as the foundation for continued study and additional credentials in related medical imaging fields.
+This program prepares individuals to be radiographers through academic courses, clinical education, competency evaluation and patient/student radiographer interactions.
+The program will also serve as the foundation for continued study and additional credentials in related medical imaging fields.